quickwit-oss/quickwit/docs/ingest-data/sqs-files.md

 ```

 Then setup the SQS queue that will carry the notifications when files are added
 to the bucket.
-The queue is configured with a policy that allows the source bucket to
+The queue is configured with a policy that allows the source
-write notifications to it.
-Also create a deadletter queue to receive events that
+bucket to write the S3 notification messages to it.
+Also create a dead letter
-couldn't be processed by the file source:
+queue (DLQ) to receive the messages that couldn't be processed by the file
+source (e.g corrupted files).
+Messages are moved to the DLQ after 5 indexing
+attempts.

 ```
 locals {
   sqs_notification_queue_name = "qw-tuto-s3-event-notifications"
-  sqs_notification_deadletter_queue_name = "${sqs_notification_queue_name}-deadletter"
 }

 data "aws_iam_policy_document" "sqs_notification" {
+  statement {
     effect = "Allow"

     principals {